 Fishing at Caño Bocon

 Caño Bocón is a blackwater river in the eastern part of Colombia.
-This area is famous for the size of its monster Peacock Bass.
-The entire trip you will be fishing within an Indian Puinave reserve with restricted access.
-This guarantees guests have sole access to the fishing water during their stay.
+This Indian Puinave reserve is famous for the size of its monster Peacock Bass.
+Being in a restricted access reserve guarantees guests have exclusive access to the fishing water during their stay.

 Each day anglers fish new waters as the guides follow the best conditions to put guests into monster Peacock Bass.
 You will fish two anglers per boat & anglers rotate to ensure everyone covers as much water as possible.

-Live the true Amazon experience with the Puinave Indians while you chase the fish of a lifetime in an adventure destination teeming with rainforrest wildlife.
+Live the true Amazon experience with the Puinave Indians while you chase the fish of a lifetime in an adventure destination teeming with rainforest wildlife.

 We recommend 8-10 weight rods to help turn over big flies & fight fish hard to keep them from the structure.

-Reels need to be able to withstand significant runs & surges, importantly the drag must be able to set tight & remain smooth.
+Reels must be able to withstand significant runs & surges.
+Importantly, the drag must be able to set tight & remain smooth.

 You will do most of your fishing using tropical floating lines or lines with intermediate tips.